-DeWalt finally released a brushless, RAFTER HOOKED, 6.5” circular saw 6-8 years after Makita and Milwaukee released theirs.
-Cool!
-But is the new DCS565 brushless worth the upgrade over the brushed DCS391?
+DeWalt finally released a brushless, RAFTER HOOKED, 6.5” 20V circ saw 6-8 years after Makita and Milwaukee released their hooked brushless 6.5″ 18V saws.
+So, is the new DCS565 brushless worth the upgrade over the brushed DCS391?
+Let’s find out!

-The brushless (above right) is more compact, has a led light, a rafter hook, and a dust port.
+The brushless (above right) is more compact and adds a led light, rafter hook, and dust port.
 Otherwise, these saws are nearly identical.

 I’ve been waiting for a rafter hook but it was the dust port that got me to upgrade.
-It collects the majority of the dust and will be a great feature to have when cutting indoors.
+It collects the majority of the dust and will be an asset when cutting indoors.

 The DCS565 is not an XR tool.
 DeWalt says XR tools have “enhanced components.”